 Although Chapman’s call for a “more democratic and more honest” commemorative landscape is a crucial step forward, there is a need for greater attentiveness to the movement to transform the entire campus landscape by constructing new physical monuments and memorials to the aspects of the institution’s history that we might want to remember and honor.
 Further consideration is needed because a transformed commemorative landscape will not be a sufficient alteration to construct a campus landscape which would create the conditions for a reclamation of the University as a place of humanity for Black Chapel Hill citizens.
 Geographers Derek H. Alderman and Owen J. Dwyer explain that “commemorative landscapes obviously represent narratives about history, but it is wrong to see them as completely couched in the past…Rather than having a fixed, static meaning, material sites of memory are in a constant process of being rewritten as present social needs and ideological interests–including the growing social importance placed on racial diversity and multiculturalism–change.
 Memorials and monuments fall in and out of favor as opinions about the past shift.”29

 We must understand that whatever alterations we might make to the campus landscape will be rewritten, and similarly, we must recognize that the current iteration of the campus landscape demands to be refigured to accord with a shift in institutional culture.
-While changes to the commemorative landscape of the campus are inevitable (and indeed, in the case of the Confederate Monument, was necessary and vital), it is imperative to reflect on how the white supremacy of the University’s cultural landscape has racially bound the campus in ways the enforce the exclusion of Black people and how we might break those boundaries through transformations of the campus landscape, questions which do not directly engage with the issue of commemoration.
+While changes to the commemorative landscape of the campus are inevitable (and indeed, in the case of the Confederate Monument, were necessary and vital), it is imperative to reflect on how the white supremacy of the University’s cultural landscape has racially bound the campus in ways the enforce the exclusion of Black people and how we might break those boundaries through transformations of the campus landscape, questions which do not directly engage with the issue of commemoration.

 In this section, I consider two approaches to the creation of a counter-campus as a landscape for the commemoration of the legacy of Black freedom striving and the breaking of racialized boundaries in Chapel Hill.
 The goal that both approaches work towards is the transformation of the University’s campus landscape as a site of reparative justice and potentially as a site of reconciliation.
 First, I explore the possibilities of traditional approaches to commemoration “through the material sites of memory…e.g. street signs, historical markers and plaques, monuments, and statues,” citing plans offered by previous student movements, focusing largely on commemorative changes.30 Drawing from scholarship on public commemoration and the numerous example of student-made alternative monuments, I next investigate new directions in commemoration and consider the additions of ephemeral commemorative spaces and the installation of counter-monuments, which produce a more democratized collective memory and spatial belonging than traditional approaches to commemoration.
-Finally, I conclude by explaining how the creation of a counter-campus shifts the University’s built landscape towards a place which inscribes the humanity and dignity of Black people and opens up possibilities for the crafting of a new sense of place, providing part of the essential foundation for a reparative justice paradigm.
+Finally, I conclude by explaining how the creation of a counter-campus would shift the University’s built landscape towards a place which inscribes the humanity and dignity of Black people and opens up possibilities for the crafting of a new sense of place, providing part of the essential foundation for a reparative justice paradigm.

 The Commemorative Campus Landscape